thefrontside/frontside.com/legacy/src/blog/2024-02-19-retries-with-effection.md

 img: /img/2023-12-18-announcing-effection-v3.png
 ---

-Intro - "you're a developer..."
+// Intro - "you're a developer..."

-## Simple Fetch
+## Calling Fetch with Effection

-Writing a simple fetch call using effection
+In order to avoid being overwhelmed with unfamiliar syntax, we'll start with a simple fetch call and incrementally build on top of it.
+So to get started, here's how you would call fetch with Effection:

 ```js
 import { run, useAbortSignal, call } from 'effection';